 (It’s tradition here at the Lens that, every October, we watch the original Little Shop of Horrors.
 And always, I start things off by telling this story…)

 Little Shop…Little Shop of Horrors…Little Shop…Little Shop of Terrors…

 Hi!
-Good morning and Happy October the 2nd!
+Good morning and Happy October 29th!
 For today’s plunge into the world of public domain horror films, I’d like to present you with a true classic.
 From 1960, it’s the original Little Shop of Horrors!

 When I was 19 years old, I was in a community theater production of the musical Little Shop of Horrors.
 Though I think I would have made the perfect Audrey, everybody always snickered whenever I sang so I ended up as a part of “the ensemble.”
 Being in the ensemble basically meant that I spent a lot of time dancing and showing off lots of cleavage.
 And you know what?
 The girl who did play Audrey was screechy, off-key, and annoying and after every show, all the old people in the audience always came back stage and ignored her and went straight over to me.
 So there.